UCLALibrary/library-website-nuxt/COMPONENTS.md

     -   name //button
     -   to

--   [ ] SectionTeaserCalendar

-    -   items: [{see block props}] (uses BlockTeaser component)

 note: 2 sizes full width & half page

 ## Article Detail Page

-according to the data model, Articles will be used in "A blog post or other timely story from the UCLA library"
+According to the data model, `Articles` will be used in "A blog post or other timely story from the UCLA library"

-context: this is the only part of the data model in our CraftCMS that is close to being done (pending) approval
+**context**: this is the only part of the data model in our CraftCMS that is close to being done (pending) approval

-so, we can look at those designs and focus on making component request issues for the relevant components
+We can look at those designs and focus on making component request issues for the relevant components